ShinyRice/citpass/README.md

 **I'm not sure how long it will take me to get this to a usable state.
 Don't depend on this for now.**

-This is a simple password manager for Linux, inspired in part by [pass](https://www.passwordstore.org/).
+This is a simple password manager for GNU/Linux, inspired in part by [pass](https://www.passwordstore.org/).

 It is similar to pass in the sense that it aims to be simple, lightweight, as well as having readable code, allowing for ease of maintenance.
 However, citpass differs from it, by